dialpad/dialtone/packages/dialtone/.github/CONTRIBUTING.md

 ### Feature request

-To request a new Dialtone feature or enhancement, submit a [feature request](https://dialpad.atlassian.net/secure/CreateIssue.jspa?issuetype=10901&pid=12428) to our Jira.
+To request a new Dialtone feature or enhancement, submit a [feature request](https://dialpad.atlassian.net/secure/CreateIssue.jspa?issuetype=10975&pid=12508) to our Jira.

 ### Bug report

-If you would like to report a bug, please post it in [#dialtone](https://dialpad.slack.com/messages/dialtone/).
+If you would like to report a bug, please post it in the #dialtone Dialpad channel.
 We will assist you in determining whether it is a Dialtone bug.
 Please give us a working example of the bug on a private beta or deploy preview link.
 A branch we can checkout is also helpful.
-If we have determined that this is a bug in Dialtone, then you may create a [bug report](https://dialpad.atlassian.net/secure/CreateIssue.jspa?issuetype=10878&pid=12428) on Jira for the bug.
+If we have determined that this is a bug in Dialtone, then you may create a [bug report](https://dialpad.atlassian.net/secure/CreateIssue.jspa?issuetype=1&pid=12508) on Jira for the bug.
 We will get to fixing the bug in the future, or you can fix the bug yourself by [Making a Pull Request](#making-a-pull-request)

 ### Making a pull request

 Before submitting a pull request, make sure to communicate what you wish to change to the Dialtone team.
-The easiest way to do this is via the [#dialtone](https://dialpad.slack.com/messages/dialtone/) Slack channel.
+The easiest way to do this is via the #dialtone Dialpad channel.
 It's possible your change is already being worked on, has already been fixed, or maybe we just need to discuss the best solution to the problem.
 This prevents you from having to re-write your entire change, or even having to scrap it entirely.

 After you have discussed your change with the Dialtone team, follow these steps to submit it: